-Academic advisors for graduate students are available during their regularly scheduled office hours when the College is in session in the fall and spring semesters or by appointment at other times.
+Academic advisors for graduate students are available by appointment when the College is in session in the fall and spring semesters.
+Professors may be available by appointment at other times if the student contacts them.
 In addition, other academic support services are offered through the individual Graduate Program Offices, Registrar, Records Office, and Career Development Center.